Rightmove Search Tools explained.

 3. Rightmove ‘Draw a Search.’

-Rightmove Draw-a-Search, allows you to find properties in your preferred area/ location by drawing a search outline, saving it and repeating whenever you want the same search.
+Rightmove Draw-a-Search allows you to find properties in your preferred area/ location by drawing a search outline, saving it, and repeating the exact search whenever you want.

 Why is this useful?
 Because traditional search is usually limited to postcode, town or county, whereas you may want to include several postcodes, parts from different cities, or an area combining elements of two or more towns.
 Plus, using ‘Draw a Search’ allows omitting specific locations.
 Just imagine drawing freehand on a paper map!